dickybagus/infectious-hub/content/_index.md

 +++

-## Welcome to the **Infectious Disease Program Repository**.
+Welcome to the **Infectious Disease Reference Hub** — a curated and organised repository of essential guidelines, SOPs, manuals, tools, and references for infectious disease programmes.

-This site serves as a consolidated space for collecting:

-- simplified summaries of infectious disease programs,
-- key technical concepts,
-- and **links to official documents and guidelines** scattered across various sources (WHO, national programs, CDC, journals, etc.).
+This site is designed to make widely scattered documents easier to find and use.
+It does **not** rewrite or interpret clinical guidelines.
+Instead, it provides:

+- a **central access point** for national and international references,
+- a **clean, searchable index** of programme-specific documents,
+- quick summaries to understand **purpose**, **audience**, and **use case** for each document,
+- and direct links to the **official sources**.

+---

+## 🎯 Why This Website Exists

+Public health and infectious disease work relies on documents that are often:

+- distributed across multiple platforms,
+- shared informally through chats and emails,
+- outdated or replaced without notice,
+- difficult to locate when urgently needed.

+This hub provides a **streamlined way** to access up-to-date documents across multiple disease programmes.

+---

+## 📚 What You Will Find Here

-The main purpose of this repository is to:
+The repository is organised into practical categories:

-> **Reduce the time spent searching across multiple platforms and provide quick access to essential information needed in infectious disease work.**

-## 🎯 Scope of the Repository

-This repository currently focuses on the following areas:

-- **Tuberculosis (TB)**
+- **TB Guidelines**
-  Overview of global and national programs, diagnostic algorithms, ACF/ICF strategies, and key program indicators.

 - **ILI–SARI & Respiratory Surveillance**
-  Case definitions, sentinel surveillance design, workflow at health facilities, and laboratory logistics.

-- **Antimicrobial Resistance (AMR)**
-  Core concepts, antimicrobial stewardship (AMS), and resistance surveillance frameworks.

-- **Laboratory & Biosafety**
-  Specimen management, biosafety principles, logistics, chain of custody, and laboratory–program coordination.

-- **Surveillance & Data**
-  Key indicators, program monitoring, dashboards, and practical approaches to data analysis.

-- **Reference Library & Key Documents**
-  A curated collection of links to guidelines, SOPs, technical documents, and useful resources from verified authorities.

-## 📚 How to Use This Repository

-The structure of this site is designed to be:

-- **quick to navigate**, and
-- **flexible**, allowing expansion as programs evolve.

-You may use this repository in the following ways:

-1. **Navigate through the left sidebar**
-   Each section (TB, ILI–SARI, AMR, Lab, Surveillance, References) contains topic-specific pages.
-   Examples:
-   _“TB → TB Diagnosis”_ or _“Lab → Specimen Handling”_.

-2. **Use the search bar**
-   Type keywords like `Xpert`, `ACF`, `ILI`, `biosafety`, `indicators`.

-3. **Check the “Links & References” section on each page**
-   Each topic will include curated links to:
-   - national guidelines,
-   - WHO/CDC documents,
-   - and other validated resources.
-   This makes the repository a **map to the original authoritative documents**, not a replacement for them.

-4. **Treat this site as a quick reference, not a formal source**
-   Summaries here are meant for:
-   - reminders,
-   - field notes,
-   - and rapid access during program implementation.
-   For clinical or policy decisions, always refer to the latest official documents.

-## ⚠️ Disclaimer

-- This repository is **not an official document** of any organization.
-- Content is compiled as **personal and professional working notes** for managing infectious disease programs, surveillance, and laboratory workflows.
-- While every effort is made to ensure accuracy, always confirm:
-  - the latest national guidelines,
-  - official WHO updates,
-  - and local policies and instructions.

-If you find outdated links, missing documents, or areas that need improvement, feel free to mark them — a revision log will be added later.
+- **AMR Resources**
+- **Laboratory & Biosafety Manuals**
+- **Surveillance & Monitoring Guidance**
+- **Tools & Forms**
+- **Data Dashboards**
+- **Reference Library**

+Each category contains:

+- brief descriptions (1–2 lines)
+- official links
+- optional tags for quick filtering

+---

+## 🔍 How to Use This Portal

+- Use the **left sidebar** to navigate programme areas.
+- Use the **search bar** to find documents by name, keyword, or topic.
+- Every page contains a list of documents, each with:
+  - **Title**
+  - **Short Description**
+  - **Source Link**
+  - (Optional) Version / year

+---

+## 📄 Disclaimer

+This repository is **not an official publication** of any organisation.
+It is compiled for educational and operational convenience.

+Always refer to the **official website** or source for the most updated version of any guideline.